LOADING ...

 And so to

-in an iron skillet over the open hearth
+Cooked in an iron skillet over the hearth

-Then folded and dipped into the soft of female sea urchins
+Then folded and dipped into the soft insides of sea urchins

-My did not eat, I ate her dinner
+My hostess did not eat, I ate her

-She would hear of else, I was their guest
+She would hear of nothing else, I was guest

-And the men to sit drinking thimbles full of Arak
+And left the men to sit drinking thimbles of Arak

-Carefully poured a small bottle with a faded label
+Carefully poured from a small bottle a faded label

 Soon she reappeared,

-Carrying in her arms their pride and joy, child.
+in her arms their pride and joy, their child.

 I'd seen a squint like that

-So severe that as one eye looked out the other disappeared behind its
+So that as one eye looked out the other disappeared behind its nose

-Not in my name, Tony, you great war you
+Not in my name, Tony, you war leader you

-Terror is terror, whosoever gets to frame the rules
+Terror is still terror, whosoever gets to frame the

-not written by the vanquished or the damned
+History's not written by the vanquished or the

-Now we are Genghis Khan, Borghia, Son of Sam
+Now we are Khan, Lucretia Borghia, Son of Sam

-In 1961 they took this child their home
+In 1961 they took this child into home

-If I could find them now, could I make
+If I could find them now, could I amends?

-And so to bed, me is, not them
+And so to bed, me that is, not

-Of course slept on the floor behind a curtain
+Of course they slept on the floor behind a

-Whilst I lay awake all night on their bed
+I lay awake all night on their earthen bed

-came the dawn and then their quiet stirrings
+Then came the dawn and then their quiet

 I yawned in great

-And took the proffered bowl of water heated up and
+And took the proffered bowl of heated up and washed

-And then much "merci-ing" and bowing and shaking of hands
+And then with much "merci-ing" and bowing and shaking of

 We left the to her chores